-If you ask kids how to draw a flower most will be able to draw a cartoon-y flower pretty confidently.
+If you ask kids about drawing a flower most will be able to draw a cartoon-y flower pretty confidently.
 Flowers are made up of simple shapes and are something many kids include in their drawings.
 Use these directed drawing tips as well as the free video tutorial (scroll to the bottom) to take a flower drawings from simple to colorful, complex drawings that will teach your kids that every drawing is made up of simple shapes and lines.

 Drawing a flower 101….